matt12117/cowboy-update/README.md

 Copy executable for your placement.
 Launch from executable or run cowboy in your terminal

-NOTE: Cowboy is currently made for CachyOS and cosmic-terminal
+NOTE: Cowboy is currently made for CachyOS and cosmic-terminal.
+Install script will detect your systems installed terminals and confirm your preferred terminal.